 Here's what I think most people miss about the bitter ones: they're terrified.
 Underneath every sharp comment and every exhausting monologue about how things should have been, there's a person who is afraid that if they stop holding onto the planned life, they'll have nothing.
 That the actual life, the one with the compromises and the disappointments and the ordinary afternoons, won't be enough to justify the years they spent living it.

 That fear is understandable.
 And it's worth noting that research has found that anxiety about aging may actually accelerate biological aging itself, creating a vicious cycle where the fear of decline produces the very decline being feared.
 The people most afraid of aging poorly may be the ones whose bodies respond most dramatically to that fear.
-Which means the psychological work of acceptance and grief processing carries physiological consequences far beyond what we might assume.
+Which means the psychological work of acceptance isn't just philosophical.
+It may be one of the most consequential health interventions available to us as we age.